 Best Small Beach Towns In Europe

 Beach vacations help us relax, rejuvenate and restore.
-It's why people from all over the world travel to Europe in the summer, seeking to enjoy the beaches dotting its long coastline and numerous islands.
+It's why people from all over the world travel to Europe in the summer, seeking to enjoy the beaches dotting the continent's long coastline and numerous islands.

-But some of us want all the amazing things European beach towns have to offer without having to share them with other tourists.
-If this is you, forget about Biarritz and Nice, and look for that small town along the sea.
+But some of us want all the amazing things European beach towns offer without sharing them with other tourists.
+If this is you, forget about Biarritz and Nice, and look for small towns along the sea.

 These are the best beach towns in Europe with fewer than 10,000 residents, ordered from most to least populous.

 Note: We may earn money from affiliate partners if you buy through links on our site.

 Fun fact: You can take an off-shore excursion to visit the underwater ruins of Simena, a city that was destroyed by a natural disaster in the second century.

 Located along the Lycian Way — which is as beautiful as it is underrated — Kas is a beach town that has much more than looks.

 Yes, the mountainous coastline overlooks the deep blue Mediterranean, and the town’s colorful houses have flowers hanging from its wooden balconies.
 But there are also Lycian tombs and ruins scattered in and around the town so that history enthusiasts can get a glimpse of the ancient state of Lycia.